Garden Design Process

 Design Documents

-Your final design will include a plan view that is drawn to scale and labeled with the information required for installation.
-The design will be accompanied by an online plant palette with images and detailed information about the plants that will be used in your design.
+Your final design will include a detailed plan view, drawn to scale and labeled with the information required for installation, and an online plant palette including images and detailed information about the plants used in your design.

 Plant sourcing and installation